fchityan/Risk-Assistant/docs/architecture.md

 This document defines the backend architecture for the public-source reputational screening agent built at the Agent Forge hackathon.
 The design is intentionally scoped for a one-day build, with production-grade patterns called out where they matter — particularly around auditability, error handling, and the deterministic rubric introduced in the schema design.

-The backend has five distinct stages that run in sequence: subject preparation, web data collection, sandbox processing, LLM reasoning, and rule-based assessment.
-Each stage is isolated, idempotent, and produces a checkpoint, so the pipeline can resume or be replayed from any step.
+The backend runs six sequential stages: subject preparation, **entity resolution (Stage 1.5)**, web data collection, sandbox processing, LLM reasoning, and rule-based assessment.
+Each stage is isolated, idempotent, and produces a checkpoint, so the pipeline can resume or be replayed from any step — including pausing for analyst clarification when entity identity is ambiguous.
 The model is responsible only for classification against a fixed rubric; all final risk bands and disposition decisions are computed deterministically in code.[1][2]

+Report output conforms to [`schemas/reputation-screening-report-rubric.schema.v1.json`](schemas/reputation-screening-report-rubric.schema.v1.json).
+See [`examples/example-profile.json`](examples/example-profile.json) for a trimmed sample.

 ***